UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

 Run R from command line
 #######################

-- After loading the R module (and its prerequisites), you start R like this (R/4.0.4):

 .. type-along::

+   - After loading the R module (and its prerequisites), you start R like this:
+	- The output from below is from an older version

    .. code-block:: console